 The timing of the Company's revenue recognition may differ from the timing of payment by its customers.
-The Company records receivables when revenue is recognized prior to payment and it has an unconditional right to payment.
+The Company records contract assets when payment is due from a client conditioned on future performance or the occurrence of other events.
 Alternatively, when payment precedes the provision of the related services, the Company records deferred revenue until the performance obligations are satisfied.

-The Company had receivables related to revenue from contracts with customers of \$25.1 million and \$37.2 million at June 30, 2022 and December 31, 2021, respectively.
-The Company had no significant impairments related to these receivables during the three months ended June 30, 2022.
+The Company had receivables related to revenue from contracts with customers of \$28.6 million and \$32.8 million at March 31, 2023 and December 31, 2022, respectively.
+The Company had no significant impairments related to these receivables during the three months ended March 31, 2023.

-Deferred revenue relates to IRA fees received annually in advance on customers' IRA accounts and retainer fees and other fees earned from certain advisory transactions where the performance obligations have not yet been satisfied.
-Total deferred revenue was \$2.0 million and \$235,000 at June 30, 2022 and December 31, 2021, respectively.
+Deferred revenue relates to IRA fees received annually in advance on customers' IRA accounts managed by the Company and retainer fees and other fees earned from certain advisory transactions where the performance obligations have not yet been satisfied.
+Total deferred revenue was \$1,701,000 and \$900,000 at March 31, 2023 and December 31, 2022, respectively.